lucianopereira86/NodeJS-ExpressValidator-Bunyan/README.md

 # NodeJS-ExpressValidator-Bunyan

-How to use Express-Validator and Bunyan in a NodeJS web API.
+Validating and logging a NodeJS web API with Express-Validator and Bunyan.

 ## Technologies: